Environmental Education Programs - City Parks Foundation

 Support

-Generous private support for CityParks Learn programs is provided by The Pinkerton Foundation, The Carroll and Milton Petrie Foundation, the Guru Krupa Foundation, ExpandED Schools through funds administered by the New York City Department of Youth and Community Development in Partnership with the City Council, the Glenn W. Bailey Foundation, The Linda B. and Howard S. Stern Family Foundation, the Lily Auchincloss Foundation, Rose M. Badgeley Charitable Trust, the Catskill Watershed Corporation in partnership with New York City Department of Environmental Protection, the Michael Tuch Foundation, the MUFG Union Bank Foundation, the Dr. Robert C. and Tina Sohn Foundation, the Watershed Agricultural Council, the Jane and Frances Stein Foundation, and the Alliance for Coney Island.
-Supporting sponsor ING Financial Services, Ernst & Young, United Airlines.
-Generous public support for CityParks Learn is provided by the New York State Department of Agriculture and Markets and the NYC Council under the leadership of Speaker Adrienne Adams with special thanks to Council Member Jennifer Gutiérrez, Council Member Kamillah Hanks, Council Member Ari Kagan, Council Member Shekar Krishnan, Council Member Chi Ossé, Council Member Pierina Sanchez, Council Member Lynn Schulman, Council Member Marjorie Velázquez, and Council Member Nantasha Williams Learn programs are made possible in partnership with NYC Park.
-Learn programs are made possible in partnership with NYC Parks.
+Generous private support for CityParks Learn programs is provided by The Pinkerton Foundation, The Carroll and Milton Petrie Foundation, the Guru Krupa Foundation, ExpandED Schools through funds administered by the New York City Department of Youth and Community Development in Partnership with the City Council, The Linda B. and Howard S. Stern Family Foundation, Rose M. Badgeley Charitable Trust, The Burpee Foundation, the Catskill Watershed Corporation in partnership with New York City Department of Environmental Protection, the Michael Tuch Foundation, the Watershed Agricultural Council, Jane and Frances Stein Foundation, and Dr. Robert C. and Tina Sohn Foundation.
+Supporting sponsors Ernst & Young, The Walt Disney Company.
+Generous public support for CityParks Learn is provided by the New York State Environmental Protection Fund NYSDEC Hudson River Estuary Program, and by the New York City Council under the leadership of Speaker Adrienne Adams.

 CityParks Learn programs are made possible in partnership with NYC Parks.